Van Buren raid: Aftermath

 Convinced that he could not hold Fort Smith against a Union assault, and with everything worth protecting destroyed, Hindman decided to withdraw, leaving only Cooper's brigade and two cavalry regiments in the general area to harass the Union troops.
 On the morning of December 29, Blunt sent a scouting party across the river, which found that the only Confederates remaining at Fort Smith were 600 sick and wounded.
 A Union patrol was sent to burn the two transports upriver, but found that the Confederates had already done so.
-After plundering the town the night after the battle, the Union forces held a military parade that day to impress the local civilians.
+AThe Union forces held a military parade that day to impress the local civilians.
 The Union troops freed several hundred slaves.
 Supplies that could be sent northward were carried off, and anything they could not carry, including a large quantity of corn, the ferry, and the steamboats, was burned.
 Blunt, Herron, Colonel Daniel Huston Jr., and 14 men from the 1st Missouri Cavalry briefly crossed the Arkansas river, apparently so that Blunt, Herron, and Huston could claim that they were the first Union officers to cross it.
 Union troops found Confederate messages in a telegraph office, garnering a significant amount of military intelligence.
 Overall, the Confederates had lost 25,000 bushels of grain, 42 wagons, and quantities of equipment and ammunition.

 Blunt could not operate a supply line across the Boston Mountains, and decided to withdraw that day.
 Herron led the withdrawal with the infantry and artillery, leaving after sunset.
 Schofield caught up with the expedition during Herron's withdrawal, but allowed Blunt to remain in command despite Schofield being the senior officer.
 Blunt left Van Buren with the cavalry on December 30, and the raid was over by the next day, when the Union troops arrived at Rhea's Mill.
 According to Shea, Union losses were two killed and six wounded; the Encyclopedia of Arkansas reports Union losses of one man killed and five wounded.
 Confederate losses are not known, but Shea estimates about a dozen were killed, two dozen wounded, and a few hundred captured and then paroled.
 By January 8, 1863, only parts of two Confederate cavalry regiments and one infantry regiment remained at Fort Smith.
 Holmes ordered Hindman to abandon the Fort Smith area, and the Confederates spent the beginning of 1863 retreating to Little Rock.
 Cooper's men went to the Indian Territory, and a small force led by William Steele remained at Forth Smith; Union troops captured the post on September 1, 1863.
-The battles at Prairie Grove and Van Buren had broken Confederate strength in the region; the historian Shelby Foote wrote that "practically speaking, [Hindman] had no army".
+The battle of Prairie Grove and the Van Buren raid had broken Confederate strength in the region; the writer Shelby Foote wrote that "practically speaking, [Hindman] had no army".
 Cavalry raids and guerrilla warfare continued in the area, but fighting between large-scale armies did not occur in the region after Prairie Grove and Van Buren.